Josselyn Welcomes 38 Interns to Training Program

 Each year, Josselyn offers graduate students the opportunity to learn in a real-world setting, guided by experienced practitioners who emphasize both clinical expertise and the compassion necessary to meet diverse community needs.

-This year’s incoming class includes students whose values deeply align with Josselyn’s mission.
+This year’s class includes students whose values deeply align with Josselyn’s mission.
 Shari Hartman, who is pursuing a master’s degree in Mental Health Counseling at National Louis University, explained, “I’ve heard so many good things about Josselyn and the quality of the internship program.
 I also appreciate that Josselyn is dedicated to serving their community and providing mental healthcare to everyone.”

 Lauren Miller, an incoming intern completing her master’s in Mental Health Counseling at The Chicago School, shared a similar perspective: “I chose Josselyn because of its strong reputation for providing high quality, community-based mental health services and its commitment to accessibility.
 I am particularly inspired by Josselyn’s holistic approach to care and emphasis on equity, which align closely with my own professional values and career goals.”